Hardscapes That Filter Rain

 Both types offer a high infiltration rate compared with permeable pavers, and are generally more cost-effective per square foot, says Nancy Crowley, the San Francisco Public Utilities Commission press secretary.
 But there is a drawback: aesthetics.
 By its very nature, pervious concrete isn’t as smooth as traditional concrete.
 It can look rough or unfinished.
 “It is more often proposed for projects where aesthetics are not the primary driver,” Crowley says.

-Mission Creek stormwater park in San Francisco.
+Mission Creek Stormwater Park in San Francisco.
 Photo: SFPUC

 Nonetheless, pervious concrete did find a home at the city’s new Mission Creek Stormwater Park, a high-profile showcase of permeable materials and designs set right on the waterfront.
 “The surface allows rainwater to soak through the pavement,” says Crowley, “with any excess water routed to nearby planted stormwater treatment areas that help filter runoff before it reaches the Bay.”